SxJyJay/MSMDFusion/README.md

 If you find our paper useful, please kindly cite us via:
 ```
 @article{jiao2022msmdfusion,
-  title={MSMDFusion: Fusing LiDAR and Camera at Multiple Scales with Multi-Depth Seeds for 3D Object Detection},
+  title={MSMDFusion: A Gated Multi-Scale LiDAR-Camera Fusion Framework with Multi-Depth Seeds for 3D Object Detection},
-  author={Jiao, Yang and Jie, Zequn and Chen, Shaoxiang and Chen, Jingjing and Wei, Xiaolin and Ma, Lin and Jiang, Yu-Gang},
+  author={Jiao, Yang and Jie, Zequn and Chen, Shaoxiang and Chen, Jingjing and Ma, Lin and Jiang, Yu-Gang},
   journal={arXiv preprint arXiv:2209.03102},
   year={2022}
 }